List of Items I believe your NEW BUNNY NEEDS...

 *Shredded Wheat - Snack

-You can give no more than 2 squares of the shredded wheat as a treat each day.
+You should give no more than 2 squares of the shredded wheat as a treat each day.
 The oats can be given any time throughout the day.